Reality Check: Does pollution cut short 40,000 lives a year?

 The claim: Air pollution cuts short 40,000 lives a year in the UK.

 Reality Check verdict: The 40,000 figure for the UK stems from extensive research over decades in the US.
 It's a statistical construct not a count of actual deaths.
-There is no question that air pollution is a serious health problem but it's difficult to assess its precise impact.
+There is no question that air pollution, caused by many factors, is a serious health problem but it's difficult to assess its precise impact.

 It is not possible to count the number of people who have died early as a result of pollution because nobody has air pollution written as the cause of death on their death certificates.

 This means that comparisons between numbers of people killed by air pollution and, for example, tuberculosis or malaria are generally bogus.